 Amongst the required administrative actions, ICTC is required to enter into a Master Agreement with Caltrans for the use of TIRCP funds.
-Upon execution of the Master Agreement, ICTC will have the opportunity to required administrative actions and to pursue the completion of the various phases of the project.
+Upon execution of the Master Agreement, ICTC will have the opportunity to complete the required administrative actions and to pursue the completion of the various phases of the project.

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on April 9, 2025, and forwards this item to the Commission for their review and approval after public comment, if any: